 The Committee has continued to monitor the implementation and impact on residents of the three strands of the Manchester Locality Plan.
-The three strands that the Committee continue to scrutinise are -
+The three strands are -

-The Committee recognises the importance of this work and will continue to review the implementation of it to ensure the improved provision of services in a community setting to deliver the goal of improving the health outcomes of all Manchester residents.
+The Committee recognises the importance of all of this important work and will continue to review the implementation of it to ensure the improved delivery of services in a community setting that will ultimately improve the health outcomes of all Manchester residents.

 The Role of the Committee